webKrafters/trie.js/docs.md

 ### makeTrieable
 <p>Converts any nested object to a TrieableNode by applying a keyMapping.</p>
-<p>The generated TrieaNode object could then be supplied a Trie instance.</p>
+<p>The generated TrieableNode object could then be supplied to a Trie instance.</p>

 ```tsx
 makeTrieable<T>(